If you are importing a vehicle from overseas make sure you have the necessary approval before registering the vehicle.

 If you have been granted personal import approval papers from the Australian Government Department for Infrastructure, Transport, Regional Development, Communications and the Arts complete an online application for the exemption from the fitting of a compliance plate .

-- a roadworthy inspection and paperwork are required to ensure the vehicle complies with Australian Design Rules.
+- your roadworthy inspection certificate and paperwork to confirm the vehicle complies with Australian Design Rules

 - a completed application for registration and third party insurance (74.6 KB PDF)